 Students who are applying to defer their FWT to the summer and anticipate that they will need grant money should apply in the fall.
 Should a student receive a grant for summer but then change her/his plans, the grant will be re-evaluated.
 However, since we do not know how many students will receive an approved deferral in any given year, nor how many of those will need funding, we do not withhold funding from the fall grant cycle in anticipation of summer.

 There are a limited number of FWT opportunities that pay a regular wage, offer a stipend, or provide room and/or board.
 You can search for these on WorkLink by applying a search filter that only lists positions with remuneration.
 To earn extra money, many students take a part-time job during FWT that may not be connected to their Plan.
-A student may count some of the hours worked at such a position (up to 50 hours in 2014) toward her/his FWT hours requirement, and these are considered supplemental hours.
+A student may count some of the hours worked at such a position (up to 70 hours) toward her/his FWT hours requirement, and these are considered supplemental hours.
 However, at least 140 primary hours must be in a field experience that makes sense given educational goals whether or not it is paid.
 See the FWT Handbook for details on how to document supplemental hours.